quantum-ods/qmlcourse/CONTRIBUTING.md

 glossary, `glossary.md`.

 On first use of a term in main book text, please refer to glossary using the format:

 ```markdown
 {term}`chapter text<glossary term>`
 ```
 (with this notation, the chapter will contain text "chapter text" and build script will create reference to "glossary term").

+### Bibliography

+We stick to adding as much as possible link to papers/book/.. to confirm our words.
+For this we have the page [`bibliography`](./qmlcourseRU/_bibliography/references.bib] (sorted alphabetically), like `{cite}`farhi2014quantum`.

+### Internal links

+Use relative references not absolute, like `../qcblock/qubit.html#id25`.

 ## Content review

-Each lecture/assignment or any other unit of content gets its own branch and a Pull Request (PR) into the `master` branch.
+Each lecture/assignment or any other unit of content gets its own branch and a Pull Request (PR) into the `master`.
 For example, see [Pull Request #1](https://github.com/quantum-ods/qmlcourse/pull/1) with lecture #1 material.

+# todo: replace
 Every PR needs to have at least 4 approvals and at least 1 of them from a Core Reviewer.
 If you see a Pull Request and want to review it you can add yourself as a reviewer.

 The review process depends on whether a reviewer is familiar with GitHub or not.